Deliverance ministry: Expulsion of demons

 Various methods are used to expel demons.
 Some adherents recite Biblical verses about casting out demons, or pray; many also invoke "the blood of Jesus," a reference to Jesus suffering for people's sins and intervening with God on behalf of humanity.
 In this context, invoking the blood of Jesus is calling on him to intervene specifically on behalf of the possessed individual.
 The person performing the deliverance might touch the possessed person, or anoint them with oil or water.
 People may also perform rituals over objects that contain evil spirits, destroy them by breaking or burning them, then remove them from the home.
-If a place has evil spirits because of sins that were committed there in the past, people may repent on behalf of those who committed the sins as part of the process of casting out the evil spirits.
-All of these actions are meant to force a demon to leave an afflicted person, place or thing.
-The demon may resist the expulsion using the body of the possessed person, and may speak, scream, cry, laugh, vomit, or lash out physically.
-For this reason, exorcism or deliverance rituals can be loud, dramatic, highly emotional experiences for those involved.
-Once the demon is gone, people often describe feeling as though a weight or darkness has left them.
+If a place has evil spirits because of sins committed there in the past, people may repent on behalf of those who committed the sins as part of casting out the evil spirits.
+This is meant to force a demon to leave an afflicted person, place, or thing.
+The demon may resist the expulsion using the body of the possessed person and may speak, scream, cry, laugh, vomit, or lash out physically. exorcism or deliverance rituals can be loud, dramatic, and highly emotional experiences for those involved.
+Once the demon is gone, people often feel like a weight or darkness has left them.

 Post-deliverance maintenance

-According to believers in possession a demon may return after a successful deliverance ritual.
-To avoid this, a person whose possession was the result of a sin, must avoid repeating that sin.
-If they do, it may invite the demon back into their life; other demons (not related to sin) may just be persistent and hard to get rid of permanently.
-As such, people may need to call upon the person who performed the ritual to do so again, perhaps multiple times for the same problem or demon.
+According to believers in deliverance, a demon may return after a successful deliverance meeting if proper precautions are not taken.
+To avoid this, a person must pray over their own being as well as their home for God's protection over them.
+Because the Holy Spirit is believed to be stronger than the demons, the person remains protected.
+If needed, the person may have to take other steps of action as well, such as removing certain media from their home and creating boundaries with certain individuals who may have "spread" the spirit(s) to them.